Russell Marcus

 “Individual and Collaborative Activities in Logic”

-Papers: Philosophy of Mathematics
+Essays: Philosophy of Mathematics

 “Mathematical Explanations of Physical Phenomena, Indispensability, and Autonomy Platonism,” with Manuel Barrantes